Ansfelden

 Ansfelden has two museums, the Anton Bruckner Museum and a museum of musical instruments.

 In the town's coat of arms, granted on October 28, 1985, the wavy stripe represents the two rivers, the organ pipes the organist and composer Bruckner, and the cog-wheel the town's paper-mills and other older industries.

-Between 1945 and 1964 the DP Camp Haid was located in the district Haid.
+Between 1945 and 1964, the DP Camp Haid was located in the district Haid.
+The city is twinned with the city of Condega in Nicaragua.

 Population

 Local council (Gemeinderat)

 Seats in the council, Elections 2015: